Skip to main content

 How to Prepare Traditional Matcha at Home

 Learning to prepare matcha the traditional way transforms a simple drink into a meditative ritual.
-This guide will walk you through the authentic Japanese method, plus troubleshooting tips to ensure perfect results every time.
+We'll walk you through the authentic Japanese method, plus share our troubleshooting tips to ensure perfect results every time.

 Essential Tools